MetricsReliability/ASE/README.md

         self.dataset_names = dataset_names
         self.model_holder = self.config['defect_models']
 ```
-The first class deals with calculating performance of defect prediction models based on evaluation criteria defined in configuration file.
+The first class deals with calculating the performance of defect prediction models based on evaluation criteria defined in the configuration file.
 The second class handles evaluation types specified by the user in the config file.

 ### data_collection_manipulation
 This package contains a module namely **data_handler** containing two classess as follows: